johnnyg/google-mail-oex/readme.txt

 HISTORY

+vX
+FIXED: Always use https-links for new tabs

 v3.0.6
 FIXED: Multi-Accounts are not detected properly
 FIXED: Message-counter shows wrongs number (still appears with labels 'important' and 'unread')